Andrepereira2001/feup-lbaw-2021/er.md

 | US1.2 | Sign-up | high | As a Visitor, I want to register myself into the system, so that I can authenticate myself into the system |
 | US1.3 | OAuth API Sign-up | very low | As a Visitor, I want to register a new account linked to my Google account, so that I do not need to create a whole new account to use the platform  |
 | US1.4 | OAuth API Sign-in | very low | As a Visitor, I want to sign-in through my Google account, so that I can authenticate myself into the system |
-> Table 3: Visitor user stories
+> Table 3: Visitor User Stories

 #### 2.2.
 AuthUser